 The accommodation of seasonal workers associated with the kiwifruit and avocado sector also has the potential to create adverse effects on the rural environment, if such activities are not carefully managed.
-However, the continued viability of post-harvest facilities, including associated seasonal accommodation facilities, is essential because they are integral components of the sub-regional economy.
+However, the continued viability of post-harvest facilities, including associated seasonal worker accommodation is essential because they are integral components of the sub-regional economy.
 The post-harvest industry has developed a Code of Practice for Seasonal Worker Accommodation which allows for a departure from certain clauses in the Building Act 2004.
 This Code variation enables a financial contribution methodology to be tailored to these types of facilities.
-Because of the lower standard of services within these facilities, "off season" usage of them will not be allowed.
+Due to the lower standard of services within these facilities, usage of them for non-related workers and tourists will not be allowed.